ImageMagick/Usage-Markdown/formats/index.md

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > The JPEG lossless rotation (which all the above provide) will only work correctly for images that have a size that is divisible by 8 or 16.
 > This is true with most (but not all) digital camera photos.
-> If you try this with an image that is a odd size the right or bottom edge blocks (containing the partial size) will not be positioned correctly in the final image, as these block can only exist on the right or bottom edge.
+> If you try this with an image that is an odd size the right or bottom edge blocks (containing the partial size) will not be positioned correctly in the final image, as these block can only exist on the right or bottom edge.
 >
 > For an example of this see this [specific discussion](../forum_link.cgi?t=16784&p=62157)